 That experience is captured, vividly, on her recently released self-titled debut EP.

 "I wanted to get the (album) done because I knew I was moving on with my life and wanted to close that chapter," Hartzell said during a recent phone interview.
 "I wanted to to move so I could write happy, sappy romantic things."

 The songs that make up Kara Hartzell are raw and honest.
 Together, they weave together a story of love lost, self-exploration and, in the end, love found.

 "Track two it's me moving on, even though I still had pictures (of her ex-husband) on the wall.
 Track three is very angry, about the lingering emotions that come up, even though you're done with the relationship."
 Hartzell said.
 "The last track is about letting go.
 My whole year was put into these four songs."

 The album reflects the folk, pop and rock influences that have shaped the Bangor-based musician as a singer-songwriter.
 "When I was writing, all of it was really tuning into the different emotions I had," Hartzell said.

-The album was recorded at Kevin Soffera's Hybrid Studios in Nazareth.
+The album was recorded at Kevin Soffera's Hybrid Studios in Lower Nazareth Township.
 Soffera -- whose credits include tours with Breaking Benjamin and Seether -- performed drums on the album.
 "Kevin’s a super down-to-earth guy and easy to work with.
 He's very apt to take my suggestions to heart and work together to make sure we the project sounds good."

 Prior to launching her solo career, Hartzell cut her teeth as a bassist for folk-rock trio Alex Mary and the Townsmen, and prior to that, alt-rockers A Golden Era.